Skip to main content

 Scores from BenchLM.ai open source leaderboard.
 Overall score is BenchLM.ai's benchmark-weighted composite.

 This table reveals something non-obvious: the models with the highest overall scores are not always the ones with the best individual benchmark rows.
-Some open models still post stronger isolated coding results than GLM-5 (Reasoning), but GLM-5 (Reasoning) wins overall because its knowledge, reasoning, and math profile is much broader.
+DeepSeek V4 Pro (Max) wins the current open-weight slice because its coding and agentic profile is unusually strong, while GLM-5 (Reasoning) remains the cleaner math and reasoning-heavy pick.

 How close are open source models to proprietary ones?